AredthSanchez/About-Me/README.md

 - 👋 Hi, I’m @Aredth Sanchez
-- 👀 I’m interested in AI/ML
+- 👀 Computer Science major interested in AI/ML and Software Engineering
 - 🌱 I’m currently learning Data structures and algorithms
 - 💞️ I’m looking to collaborate on Project ideas
-- 📫 How to reach me ig - Rockstarskar
+- 📫 How to reach me ig - rockstarskar

 <!---
 Aredthsanchez/Aredthsanchez is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.